 A unique component of the Cornell Library is the Environmental Collection.
 This premier collection includes print and electronic formats of journals, monographs, and loose leafs related to environmental law and policy.

 As the discipline of environmental law evolves, so does the collection.
-Standard materials include those related to planning and zoning, solid waste, agriculture, environmental risk assessment, energy law, hazardous wastes, cost-benefit analysis, climate change, biodiversity, sustainability, environmental justice, and environmental economics.
+Standard materials include those related to food and agriculture, planning and zoning, solid waste, environmental risk assessment, energy law, hazardous wastes, cost-benefit analysis, climate change, biodiversity, sustainability, environmental justice, and environmental economics.